Travel Trailer and Motorhome Compliance

 ‘These must be in strict accordance with the appropriate Australian Standards.
 There have been a number of cases where appliances and installations – both electrical and gas – have not been approved to Australian requirements.
 Some states/territories may have different interpretations and requirements.
 The way to best ensure full compliance is to obtain certificates from licensed electricians and gas fitters.

-‘There have been numerous cases of cheap non-compliant lights being used on caravans and camper-trailers offered for sale in Australia.
+‘There have been numerous cases of cheap non-compliant lights being used on travel trailers and camper-trailers offered for sale in Australia.
 Those approved have either an E-mark or a CRN (see below).

-- E-marks (E for Europe) are used on many automotive components that are used internationally.
+- An E-mark (E for Europe) is used on many vehicle components used internationally.
 The mark consists of a capital ‘E’, with a small sub-script number (inside a circle) and with the approval number embossed in the plastic.
 Lights and reflectors that are sold only in Australia, may have an E-mark.
-They are however required to have a CRN (Component Registration Number) that is issued by VSS, after proof-of-compliance is provided.
-Such lights and reflectors must have unique identification markings, so that they can be cross- referenced to the specific CRN.
+They are however required to have a CRN (Component Registration Number).
+This is issued by the VSS after proof-of-compliance is provided.
+Such lights and reflectors must have unique identification markings so that they can be cross-referenced to the specific CRN.

 - Lights and reflectors must be oriented correctly, especially front and rear reflectors (in a side view).
 The prescribed number of lights and reflectors must be fitted, and they must be in the specified positions.
 While lights and reflectors may not be as critical as brakes, couplings and tyres, they are still an important road-safety item’.